nelson-lang/nelson-gitbook/markdown/en/types/isvarname.md

 ## Description

-<b>isvarname</b>returns a logical 1 if the argument is a valid variable name and a logical 0 otherwise.
+        isvarname returns a logical 1 if the argument is a valid variable name and a logical 0 otherwise.

 ## Example